 Noticeably, when the students provided an incomplete answer, such as a combination of correct and incorrect answers or a partial part of correct answers, the teacher did not directly tell the students the correct concept.
 However, the teacher used feedback, which extended students' thinking and was called extension by responsiveness.
-The teachers ask a series of questions followed up on students' responses to probe and extended extended extended attended extended extended attended extended extended by the students followed up on students' responses to probe and extended ex students' thinking.
+The teachers ask a series of questions followed up on students' responses to probe and extended extended extended as the teacher did not directly tell the students followed up on students' responses to probe and extended exte students' thinking.
 For example, in the case of video 7, one episode of extension by responsive as shown in except below: